Spectrum of equivariant cohomology as a fixed point scheme: Generalities

 is an isomorphism.
-But note that the weights of $\Ts$-action on $\uu_l^-$ are exactly the negatives of weights on $\uu_l$.
-Hence by Lemma \ref{posint}, evaluated on $h$ they are all negative even integers.
+But note that the weights of the $\Ts$-action on $\uu_l^-$ are exactly the negatives of the weights on $\uu_l$.
+Hence by Lemma~\ref{posint}, evaluated on $h$ they are all negative even integers.
 As $\nen$ is an ideal in $\he$, we have

-However, we know (again from Lemma \ref{posint}) that the $h$-weight of $e_n$ (equal to 2) is the lowest possible among the weights in $\nen$.
+However, we know (again from Lemma~\ref{posint}) that the $h$-weight of $e_n$ (equal to 2) is the lowest possible among the weights in $\nen$.
 All the $h$-weights in $[\uu_l^-,e_n]$ would be lower.
-Therefore in fact $[\uu_l^-,e_n] = 0$.
+Therefore, in fact $[\uu_l^-,e_n] = 0$.
 Hence $\U_l^-$ commutes with $e_n$.

-Then we get the conclusion simply by adding $e_n$ to both sides of \eqref{ident}. \end{proof} Now note that we are given two one-parameter subgroups: $H^t$ and $H_l^t$ generated by $h$ and $h_l$, respectively.
-We show that they actually only differ by a center of $\Ls$. \begin{lemma} Let $\Gs$ be a reductive group and $e$ a regular nilpotent element in $\geg = \Lie(\Gs)$.
-Then the only semisimple elements in its centraliser $C_\geg(e)$ are the ones in the center $Z(\geg)$. \end{lemma} \begin{proof} Assume that $v\in\geg$ is a semisimple element such that $[v,e] = 0$.
-Choose a Borel subgroup $\Bs\subset \Gs$ whose Borel subalgebra $\bb\subset \geg$ contains $e$ and $v$ and let $\nen$ be the nilpotent part of $\bb$.
-We can choose a maximal torus $\Ts$ within $\Bs$ whose Lie algebra contains $v$.
-Let $r = \dim \Ts = \dim C_{\geg}(e)$.
+Then we get the conclusion simply by adding $e_n$ to both sides of \eqref{ident}. \end{proof} Now note that we are given two one-parameter subgroups: $H^t$ and $H_l^t$, generated by $h$ and $h_l$, respectively.
+We show that they actually only differ by a center of $\Ls$.

+\begin{lemma} Let $\Gs$ be a reductive group and $e$ a regular nilpotent element in $\geg = \Lie(\Gs)$.
+Then the only semisimple elements in its centraliser $C_\geg(e)$ are the ones in the center $Z(\geg)$. \end{lemma}